Active modules

 • cast: no answer is required from the callee (equivalent to message passing in distributed computation).
 It is useful when the query performs side-effects or it sends back the answers to the caller active module through another cast (a-la continuation-based programming).

 • (experimental) answers with suspensions: the callee may return a suspended computation and continue the execution on the caller site.
 Currently predicates must be declared as suspendable.
-The main focus of the current funcrionality is the implementation of RESTful applications via the (experimental) HTTP interface.
+The main focus of the current functionality is the implementation of RESTful applications via the (experimental) HTTP interface.
 Note: support is limited, recommended only for deterministic computations.

 Further details on the semantics and concurrency model: